We are not a crisis center. If you or someone you know is suicidal, please call 800-273-TALK or 9-1-1 immediately.

 Depression can lead to suicide.
 Depression is the leading cause of suicide, and a suicide occurs every 17 minutes in the United States.

-Bipolar disorder (manic depression) is a treatable medical condition that affects people of all genders, races, ages, and income levels.
-Roughly 5.7 million Americans suffer from the condition.
+Bipolar disorder (manic depression) is a treatable biological medical condition that affects people of all genders, races, ages, and income levels.
+Roughly 5.7 million Americans (or 2.6% of the population) live with the condition.
 Bipolar disorder runs in families: more than two-thirds of people with bipolar disorder have at least one close relative with the condition or with major depression.
+Bipolar disorder can be mild to severe.

 Fifty percent of people with bipolar disorder lack insight or do not realize they are ill.
 For example, they may believe they are a "high energy person."
 Often they only go to a doctor complaining of their depression, so the doctor does not realize they also have periods of mania.
 Therefore, it is essential that family members and friends report manic symptoms to the doctor, so that they can make an accurate diagnosis.